Sangluisme/PSgradientSDF/README.md

 |     |---...
 |---intrinsics.txt
 ```
-**To use your own data, just convert your data to either one of the structure and specify the corresponding data type in the `config.json` file**.
+**To use your own data, just convert your data to either one of the structures and specify the corresponding data type in the `config.json` file**.

 # trouble shooting

 - **compile error of `Sophus`**: we use an older version of sophus, just commit back to the version shows in the git repository.
-- **too slow/out of memory**: disable `upsampling` in `config.json` or increse the voxel size.
+- **too slow/out of memory**: disable `upsampling` in `config.json` or increase the voxel size.

 # citation
 ```